ENCATC Board members

 Leticia Labaronne, ZHAW School of Management and Law Center for Arts Management (Switzerland)

-With an extensive international career in performing arts, Leticia joined the Center for Arts Management at ZHAW Zurich University of Applied Sciences in 2009.
-Hailing from Argentina, she holds a BA in International Studies (UK), an MSc in Public and Nonprofit Management (Switzerland), and a PhD in Cultural Management (Germany).
-Serving as Director of the Executive Master of Arts Management since 2016 and appointed Head of the Center of Arts Management at ZHAW in 2019, Leticia oversees a team of researchers and collaborates with scholars and practitioners on research projects and executive education.
-Recently appointed Professor for Arts Management with full tenure, her expertise encompasses various aspects of arts and cultural organization management, including financing, funding strategies, performance measurement, evaluation, and cultural policy.
-Leticia is a Board Member of ENCATC since 2021.
+Following an international career in the performing arts, Leticia Labaronne joined the ZHAW Zürich University of Applied Sciences in 2009.
+Originally from Argentina, she holds a BA in International Studies (UK), an MSc in Public and Nonprofit Management (Switzerland), and a PhD in Cultural Management (Germany).
+Since 2016, she has served as Academic Director of the Executive Master of Arts Management at ZHAW.
+In 2019, she became Head of the Center for Arts Management, which employs six full‑time researchers and collaborates with more than fifty scholars and practitioners in executive education, research and consulting projects.
+In 2022, she was promoted to tenured Full Professor of Arts Management.
+Her expertise spans a broad range of topics related to the management of arts and cultural organizations, including financing and funding, performance measurement, sustainability, cultural promotion, and cultural policy.
+She serves on the Editorial Boards of the Journal of Cultural Management and Cultural Policy and the International Journal of Arts Management, Law and Society, and has been a member of the ENCATC Advisory Board since 2021.
+She currently co‑leads the major research project Culture Goes Sustainable” and co‑founded the global alliance “Culture for the Planet.”

 VICE-PRESIDENT